DigiBP/digibp-archetype-camunda-boot/README.md

 5. Copy a `.gitignore` file to `src\main\resources\archetype-resources`.
 6. Make sure that you increase the version in the Maven `pom.xml`.
 7. Update the entries in `archetype-catalog.xml` (optional: `clean install archetype:update-local-catalog` and copy the entries).
-8. Deploy the artifacts to the main folder of the gh-pages branch using `deploy -DaltDeploymentRepository=internal.repo::default::file://${basedir}`
+8. Deploy the artifacts to the main folder of the gh-pages branch using `deploy -DaltDeploymentRepository=internal.repo::file://${basedir}`
 9. Commit and push the gh-pages branch.

 ## Releases

+### 3.0.0
+- Updating Camunda to 7.9.0
+- Updating Camunda Spring Boot to 3.0.0
+- Updating Spring Boot to 2.0.2.RELEASE

 ### 2.0.7
 - Default Maven goal `clean spring-boot:run`